seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part14-Images.md

   .url();
 ```

+At first glance, this appears to resize an image.

+It doesn't.

 ---

-# What Is Really Happening?
+# What Is Actually Happening?

 Consider: